New! I added a cooking video so you can see how easy it is to make these gluten-free Gingerbread Cookies.

 2 cups powdered sugar

 In a 3 quart sauce pan, heat sugar, molasses, ginger, cinnamon, cloves, nutmeg and pepper over medium heat, stirring occasionally, until reaching a boil.

 Stir in baking soda.
 (Mixture will foam up in the pan).

 Stir in butter until melted.

-With a fork, stir in egg, then flour until well combined.
+With a fork, stir in egg.

 Remove dough from pan and knead as needed until thoroughly mixed.
 Doesn't require much kneading.

 Divide dough in half, wrap half of it in plastic and set aside.